mhmdinan/homelab-mapper-test/README.md

 docker-compose up -d --build
 ```

 Then visit `http://localhost:8080` in your browser.
-You can add the local agent by specifying the URL `https://mapper_agent_local:8443` and token `local-testing-token`.
+You can add the local agent by specifying the URL `https://mapper_agent_local:8443` and token `token`.

 ## Production Deployment